 COMIRNATY is administered intramuscularly as a series of 2 doses (0.3 mL each) 3 weeks apart.

 There are no data available on the interchangeability of COMIRNATY with other COVID-19 vaccines to complete the vaccination series.
 Individuals who have received 1 dose of COMIRNATY should receive a second dose of COMIRNATY to complete the vaccination series.

+A third dose of the COMIRNATY (0.3 mL) administered at least 28 days following the first 2 doses of this vaccine is authorized for administration to individuals at least 16 years of age who have undergone solid organ transplantation, or who are diagnosed with conditions that are considered to have an equivalent level of immunocompromise.

 3 DOSAGE FORMS AND STRENGTHS